Troubleshooting Host Onboarding Issues

 Proxy configuration (if applicable)

-For hosts using a proxy server for outbound connectivityarrow-up-right, ensure that the /etc/environment file has required variables configured.
+For hosts using a proxy server for outbound connectivity, ensure that the /etc/environment file has required variables configured.
 Also configure the package manager (apt) to properly fetch required packages through the proxy server; refer to the linked documentation.

 7